 Symptoms of stenosis include back pain that radiates into the legs or arms.
-Also in the arms or legs there can be numbness, tingling, or burning.
-The patient may also find they are unable to walk long distances and get some relief by leaning forward when walking.
-Therefore the use of a shopping cart at the store helps them to ambulate.
-Sitting or lying down will also alleviate the pain.
+There can also be numbness, tingling, or burning.
+The patient may also find they are unable to walk long distances and get some relief by leaning forward.

-Treatment options range from conservative to surgery.
-Conservative treatments include pain medications, physical therapy, chiropractic care, acupuncture, or epidural or nerve root blocks with Pain Management.
-If the patient fails conservative care then surgery is an option.
+Treatment options typically start with conservative management and can progress to surgery if necessary.
+Conservative treatments include physical therapy, chiropractic care, massage therapy, acupuncture, or injections with Pain Management.
+If the patient fails conservative care then surgery may be an option.

 There are a few surgery options for Spinal Stenosis.
 A decompression involves removing the spinous process of the spine to give the spinal cord more room.
 It is referred to as “unroofing” the spinal cord.
 If the spine is so degenerative that the decompression makes it unstable then a fusion must also be performed to stabilize it.
 This involves inserting screws and rods to hold the spine steady.